simboden/BVtkNodes/docs/BVTKNodes.rst

 BVTKNodes is an addon for
 `Blender (an open source 3D content creation and visualization tool) <https://www.blender.org/>`_.
-This addon makes it possible to create and execute VTK pipelines configured in Blender Node Editor, to produce surface mesh objects, which can be then modified and visualized in Blender.
+This addon makes it possible to create and execute VTK pipelines configured in Blender Node Editor, to produce objects like surface meshes, which can be then modified and visualized in Blender.
 Support for particle systems and volumetric objects have been added (experimental feature!).